chiangyaw/pcs-utd-workshop/04-Assignment-2-1.md

 The Kubernetes VM provided in this workshop is running a single node Kubenetes cluster launched via k3s.
 Within the lab, you will be working with this VM to perform various things such as deploying Prisma Cloud defender, Argo CD, running log4j attacks etc.

 To access and login to Kubernetes VM, follow these steps:
-1. Select the Kubernetes tab to open the ssh terminal that is already logged in to this VM.
+1. In the CloudShare page, select the Kubernetes tab to open the ssh terminal that is already logged in to this VM.
 If not already logged in, use the CloudShare interface to login.

 ### Log in to Prisma Cloud Compute Edition Console